mkarner07/mkarner07.github.io/_posts/2024/2024-06-23-30-Learnings-From-Think-Again.md

 ---

-Think Again is a best-selling book by Adam Grant about the power of critical thinking and why our intuition sometimes can fool us.
+[Think Again](https://www.google.com/search?q=think+again+adam+grant) is a best-selling book by Adam Grant about the power of critical thinking and why our intuition sometimes can fool us.

-The book is packed with valuable insights and in this article, I aim to summarize them in a short format for you.

 | ![image](/assets/images/diego-ph-lightbulb-unsplash.jpg) |
 |:--:|